-Michigan Geological Survey and the Department of Geosciences at Western Michigan University are reputed for geologic research and education, database of historic samples and services to the general public.
+Michigan Geological Survey and the Department of Geological and Environmental Sciences at Western Michigan University are reputed for geologic research and education, database of historic samples and services to the general public.
 Researchers, the community, students and regional and national institutions may be interested in the latest news and happenings at the survey from various sources below.

 Portage Subsurface Mapping

 The Michigan Geological Survey presents the results of their underground bedrock mapping in the city of Portage

 Aug.
 2017 | Public Media Network